Gateway To Jesus Ministries Presents

 If what you believe about going to Heaven isn't true would you want to know it?

 Have you ever proved what you believe is true by looking at what the Bible really says about your beliefs?
 Most people believe what they believe because it is what they have always believed.
 They believe what they have been taught by their parents.
 They believe what they have been taught by their church about what happens when we die.
 Most Christians assume their beliefs are the truth from the Bible.
 Few Christians ever really study the Bible to PROVE that what they believe is actually what the Bible says.
 Consider what the Bible says with an open mind as you read the following study.
 Then ask yourself.....Do you believe what your church teaches, or do you believe God?

 The Bible tells us to "Prove All Things".

-Have you proved that Sunday is the day of rest?
+Have you proved that Heaven is the reward for the saved?

 Your eternal life depends on you knowing the truth!

 Is just going to Heaven the reward for the saved, or has God promised something even better?

 What do the Scriptures say about where Christians go to receive their promised eternal inheritance?

 What is our eternal reward when we are saved?